mihaialexandrescu/simpledeployment/README.md

 ## Project Summary

-This `simpleDeployment` Operator is meant to deploys an application (currently targeted at a vanilla nginx) on top of Kubernetes using a custom resource.
+This `simpleDeployment` Operator is meant to deploy an application (currently targeted at a vanilla `nginx`) on top of Kubernetes using a CustomResource.

 The application is meant to be accessed via HTTPS.

-This project is based on kubebuilder.
+This project is based on [kubebuilder](https://book.kubebuilder.io/) v3.

 Development has been done on a local Kind cluster with an nginx Ingress Controller and a MetalLb load balancer.